In 1984 I flew home from Paris for Christmas in Boston.

 Dave the driver had found a trampoline, which the hotel set up on the lawn.

-Darryl had been a gifted high school acrobat and Clark snapped two hundred shots of her bouncing in the air.
+Darryl had been a gifted high school acrobat and Clark shot two hundred shots of her bouncing in the air.
 I changed film like a machine gun ammo boy during a kamikaze attack.
 We broke for lunch at noon.
 Clark had me clean the cameras.

 "I think I have a shot with her."